berdebotond/Wolf_Badger_techincal_test/readme.md

 Navigate to `http://localhost:5000` in your web browser.
 From there, you can log in with GitHub

-After the login you're able to execute the tests
+After the login you're able to execute the requests